Thinh-nguyen-03/rapid-trader/docs/runbook.md

 Comprehensive operational guide for running and maintaining the RapidTrader system.

+**🎯 Current Status**: 100% Complete - Full algorithmic trading system operational with all components implemented and tested.

 ## 🚨 Emergency Procedures

 ### System Down / Not Responding